 The material has enough stretch to adapt throughout your stride while you’re walking.
 Some may find that the toe of the shoe is a bit narrow, and this could lead to a tight fit.

-The shoe has full-length Zoom Air which is combined with Nike React technology.
+The shoe combines full-length Zoom Air mayer with React technology foam.
 This gives the shoe a soft, cushy feel, while being very responsive.
 The cushioned insole is removable if you need to insert your own orthotic insoles.
-The shoe has foam pods inside the collar that help provide a secure feel when walking.
+Foam pods inside the ankle collar help provide a secure feel when walking.

 The outsole has a textured pattern on the lateral tread and hexagonal lugs on the medial side of the shoe.
-This helps to provide traction on pavements, tar, wet grass or even on gravel paths.
-You can walk confidently on uneven surfaces with these shoes.
+This helps to provide traction on pavements, tar, wet grass, and gravel paths.
+Walk confidently on uneven surfaces with the Vomero!

 - Full-length Zoom Air